 You need to have Python 3.6 or later installed.
-(Python 2.7 is also still supported but Python 3 is preferred).

 You need pip and setuptools (if not already included in your Python installation).
 Installing Python's package installation program pip will also install setuptools.

 Your system might well have both Python 2.7 and Python 3.X installed, for that reason it is best to always use the commands python3 and pip3 (as opposed to python and pip, which could refer to 2 or 3 depending on circumstances).